K-Fet/k-app-connector-kezia-ii/README.md

 ## Roadmap

 - Connect to the K-App through a token instead of an account
-- Improve matching between KeziaII and K-App
+- Improve matching between KeziaII and K-App products